tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 This code is designed to be a site-wide effect.
 For example you'd want the icons to show up in the footer for a site.
-However with some minor tweaks the code could be restricted to a single page.
+However with some minor tweaks the code could be restricted to one Page.
 It is also possible to have different sets of icons shown on different pages, with some tweaks.
 If you need custom installation help, [contact me for paid consulting][7].